Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-Here’s an example the perfect resume for a first-time job seeker:
+Here’s an example an example resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Number and email address.
+LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.

 - Relevant coursework: Market Research, Data Analysis and Consumer Behavior